waldoj/instant-api/README.md

 1. Create a directory called `cache`, and give the web server permission to write to it and read from it.
 1. Edit the configuration options at the head of `index.php`:
     * Specify the path to the JSON file as `JSON_FILE`.
 (You can just drop it in the same directory as `index.php` etc.)
-    * Specify the name of the field in each JSON record that will function as the unique ID for each request.
+    * Specify the name of the field in each JSON record that will function as the unique ID for each request as `INDEXED_FIELD`.

 Requests must be in the format of `http://example.com/?id=[unique_id]`.
 Of course, the directory need not be named `instantapi`, and `mod_rewrite` can be used to eliminate `?id=` from the public URL.